 Chris knows a smart investment when he sees one.
 That's why the double major in accounting and psychology chose Northwestern, and his pick paid off.
-Chris landed his first job at Big Four accounting firm Ernst & Young before he even graduated, and now he manages finances as part of Great Waters Financial’s operations team.
+He landed his first job at Big Four accounting firm Ernst & Young before he even graduated, and now he manages finances as part of Great Waters Financial’s operations team.

-How did you get your job at Ernst & Young?
+How does your current role compare to your previous position at Ernst & Young?

 How has your NWC education stacked up against your peers?

-As I've entered the workplace, I realize even more how well prepared I was by the Northwestern accounting department.
-Professors took the time to know me on a personal level, so when it came time to learn, they could teach in ways that made sense to me.
+When I entered the workplace, I realized how well prepared I was by the Northwestern accounting department.
+Professors took the time to know me on a personal level, so they could teach in ways that made sense to me.
 This showed when I studied for the CPA exams.
-It was almost never learning something brand new, but rather drawing from memory the way I was taught it.
-I still hear Vonda's voice in my head saying, "Don't memorize.
-Make it make sense."
-It's been one of the coolest things; her voice-in-my-head encouragement has sped up my on-the-job learning curve more than anything else.
+I still hear Vonda’s voice in my head saying, “Don’t memorize.
+Make it make sense.”
+It’s been one of the coolest things; her voice-in-my-head encouragement has sped up my on-the-job learning curve more than anything else.